I’ve never been one to go for a simple

 , a marketing firm in Philly.
 (IE6 was the bane of my existence there.)
 I began with some really helpful books and lots of feedback from the senior web developer.
 Now, as a freelance developer, I often conduct my web experiments on this site =)

-My real job is being an MD-PhD student at Penn.
-Ever since I stepped out of medical school, I realized how demanding it is and how institutionalized I was.
-That said, I came to terms with who I am and what I want in life.
+My real job is being a medical student at Penn.
+Some family issues led me to step off the path for a while, and I realized how demanding it is and how institutionalized I was.
+That said, I came to terms with who I am and what I want in life, which led me back to medicine.
 I don’t think I could have figured out any of that without my Penn family.

 Missing my high school show choir and trying to cure myself of stage fright/medical student presentation anxiety, I took a plunge into musical theatre.
 I had always thought that the only people who did this kind of thing were professionals who had been doing it all their lives; I didn’t know it was possible to do musicals as a hobby.
-Now, I don’t know whom I’d be without theatre.
+Now, theatre and performing arts are a part of my life.